 In the Land of Steady Habits, there is a longstanding culture of protecting domestic animals and wildlife.
 By illustration, Connecticut’s Department of Energy & Environmental Protection offers information about the breeding seasons of local wildlife organized by month, increasing awareness of local inhabitants such as black bears, coyotes, beavers, deer, gray squirrels, and robins, to name a few.
 Additionally, the Connecticut Humane Society aims to discourage puppy mills—the for-profit breeding operations which are especially prevalent in Missouri, Ohio, and Pennsylvania—and advocates for adoption instead.
 The Humane Society elucidates the state’s tough legal protections for all creatures, including CGS 53-247 which “prohibits people from overdriving, overloading, overworking, torturing, depriving of substance, mutilating, cruelly beating or killing, or unjustifiably injuring any animal.”
 In 2014, there were 380 volunteers who logged hours walking dogs, cuddling with cats, providing medical services, giving shelter tours, and offering other valuable services.
 For those interested in animal welfare, becoming a veterinary technician in Connecticut (CT) is one way to translate this love of animals into a growing career.

 First, what is a veterinary technician?
 National Association of Veterinary Technicians in America (NAVTA) states that vet techs operate as nurses for animals, taking on varied responsibilities such as maintaining animal medical records; helping veterinarians with common procedures (e.g., dental, diagnostic, surgical, anesthetic, etc.); educating pet-owners about nutrition and other aspects of proper care; managing supply inventories; analyzing lab samples to diagnose medical issues; and sterilizing equipment.
 They assist in the restraint and hygienic care of animal patients, working in a range of environments such as clinics, hospitals, zoos, sanctuaries, kennels, aquariums, aviaries, biomedical research institutes, farms, universities, and more.
 It’s also worth noting that vet techs in CT have some of the most generous laws regarding the scope of practice.
-In fact, the American Veterinary Medical Association (AVMA 2016) reports that in Connecticut, vet techs may administer controlled substances under the direction and supervision of veterinarian, a privilege not typically available to vet techs in other states.
+In fact, the American Veterinary Medical Association (AVMA 2017) reports that in Connecticut, vet techs may administer controlled substances under the direction and supervision of a veterinarian, a privilege not typically available to vet techs in other states.
 Furthermore, veterinary technicians do not need to be certified, registered, or licensed in Connecticut, and there is no mention of veterinary technicians in the Connecticut Board of Veterinary Medicine’s Practice Act.
 It’s also one of the few states that does not have a credentialing body.

 Read on to discover the promising career outlook for vet techs in CT, as well as to explore accredited programs and what to do in lieu of professional credentialing to prepare for this high-growth field.